catalinacadena-boop/DPP_Hempcrete_Repostory/README.md

 ## 🎓 Academic Context

-This repository is part of a master's thesis on **Digital Product Passports for Hemp-based Building Materials** at Pontificia Universidad Javeriana.
+This repository is part of a master's thesis on **Digital Product Passports for Hemp-based Building Materials** at Politecnico di Torino.

 **Research Focus**:
 - Circular economy in construction